Shell Field Guide

 A lot of the most common errors we usually make are well known ones.
 And in fact, we all usually fail in similar ways.
 Bash is known for being error prone when dealing with testing variable values, string operations, or flaky subshells and pipes.

-Installing shellcheck will flag you many of those ticking bombs.
+Installing shellcheck will flag many of those ticking bombs for you.

 In emacs' case, the package is called flymake-shellcheck, and a quick configuration for it is: